 One award will be given in each of Tennessee’s geographic areas (East, Middle, West).
-Recipient receives a 1-year membership to TACEE, a certificate, and if they attend the conference their registration will be paid for.
+Recipient receives a certificate.

-Applicant must attend TACEE Conference on Friday or Saturday to receive the conference registration.
+Applicant must attend TACEE Conference on Saturday to receive this award.

 Applicant must be a registered or licensed home for at least 12 months and in good standing with DHS.

 Applicant can be awarded only once every 3 years.

 Applicant must submit a written statement of at least one paragraph stating why they would like to attend.